TheBirdous/auto-vasarely/README.md

 - **[cv2](https://pypi.org/project/opencv-python/)**
 - **[numpy](https://numpy.org/)**
 - **[extcolors](https://pypi.org/project/extcolors/)**

+## Demonstration

+Examples of launch configurations can be found by consulting the file `report_test.py` contained in the `test` folder.

+The script can also be launched to obtain example output by entering:

+`py .\test\report_test.py`

 ## Usage
 The following usage guide assumes the program is run from the src folder.